shumpei-kawaguchi/kit-elevator-simulation/test/README.md

  1 FAILED TEST
   ```
   `make test` is operation check for googletest.
-So if you want to run a test, use test cpp test file name instead of test.
+So if you want to run a test, use cpp test file name instead of test.
   Exsample:
   ```shell
   $ make testCombination